Goldman60/simf-python-gui/README.md

 Package information can be found on the
 [pypi package page](https://pypi.org/project/SimfPythonGUI/) for the project.

+### Dependencies

+Dependencies should be managed automatically when installed with pip, but they are provided here for reference:

+* Python3
+* PyQT5
+* watchdog

+The program relies on the following system utilities being installed or suitably compatible replacements (configure the replacements using the configuration menu):

+* bash
+* sudo

 ## Usage

 The gui can be launched from the command line assuming your python package